 Bridge loans are specialty mortgage loans, and they aren’t approved based on the same standards as a regular mortgage.
 Lenders that offer these loans have a few extra qualifying hoops for you to jump through, and rates and fees vary depending on property type, too.

-Here are some key qualifying requirements unique to bridge loans:
+Here are some key qualifying requirements:

 Enough income to cover multiple mortgage payments